Nina Hoss

 Nina Hoss (/de/; born 7 July 1975) is a German stage, film, and television actress.
 She is known for her collaborations with director Christian Petzold in films such as Barbara (2012) and Phoenix (2014).
-Her roles in other films include The White Masai (2005), Pelican Blood (2020), and Tár (2022).
+Her roles in other films include The White Masai (2005), Pelican Blood (2020), Tár (2022), and Hedda (2025).
 She has also starred in the American TV series Homeland (2014–2017), The Defeated (2020), and Jack Ryan (2022).

-Hoss received the Order of Merit of the Federal Republic of Germany (2013) and was also appointed a Chevalier de l'Ordre des Arts et des Lettres in France (2015).
+Hoss received the Order of Merit of the Federal Republic of Germany in 2013 and was appointed a Ordre des Arts et des Lettres of France in 2015.

 Early life and education

 Hoss was born in Stuttgart, West Germany, in 1975.
 Her father, Willi Hoss, was a German trade unionist and politician (member of the Bundestag with The Greens, which he co-founded).
 Her mother, Heidemarie Rohweder, was an actress at Stuttgart National Theatre and later director of the Esslingen-based Württemberg State Playhouse (Württembergische Landesbühne Esslingen).

 Hoss acted in radio plays at the age of seven, and appeared on stage for the first time at the age of 14.

 In 1997, Hoss graduated from the Ernst Busch Academy of Dramatic Arts in Berlin, where she studied alongside Lars Eidinger, Fritzi Haberlandt, Devid Striesow, and Mark Waschke.